-'King of Spin' Max Clifford dies in UK jail
+'King of Spin' Max Clifford dies

-(CNN)Max Clifford, the UK's best-known celebrity publicist whose clients included OJ Simpson, has died in prison aged 74, the UK's Ministry of Justice told CNN.
+(CNN)Max Clifford, the UK's best-known celebrity publicist whose clients included OJ Simpson, has died at age 74, the UK's Ministry of Justice told CNN.

+Nicknamed the "King of Spin," Clifford died in a hospital on Sunday after suffering a heart attack in prison.
+He was jailed for eight years in 2014 after being convicted of a series of indecent assaults on teenage girls.

 "As with all deaths in custody there will be an investigation by the independent Prisons and Probation Ombudsman.
 Our condolences are with Mr. Clifford's family at this difficult time," the ministry said in a statement.
 The cause of Clifford's death was "not self-inflicted" the statement said.

-Note: Correction: A previous version of this story misstated Max Clifford's location at the time of his death.
-He died in a hospital, according to a prison spokesperson.